girder/large_image_wheels/README.md

 - python_javabridge
 - pyvips

-This also makes some wheels which weren't published in all desired Python versions in pypi:
-- psutil

-Currently, wheels are built for Python 3.6, 3.7, 3.8, 3.9, 3.10, 3.11.
+Currently, wheels are built for Python 3.7, 3.8, 3.9, 3.10, 3.11, 3.12.
 Some libraries have older versions for older versions of Python that were built before support for those versions is ended.

 ## Extras